Winter Parking Ban

 Parking is allowed overnight on City streets except when the City Manager calls for a Winter Parking Ban due to inclement weather or snow removal activities (City ordinance Sec.
 10-713.)
 When a Winter Parking Ban is in effect, parking will be prohibited between the hours of 1:00 AM and 7:00 A.M. on all City streets.

 A Winter Parking Ban may be declared when a predicted weather event or planned snow removal activities will require City Public Works crews to have clear access to the streets and sidewalks as determined by the Street Supervisor and City Manager.
 Every effort will be made to notify residents of a Winter Parking Ban by 6:00 P.M.
+This means that if it is a Tuesday afternoon and the winter ban is called, then parking is prohibited starting at 1 AM on Wednesday (early morning, after midnight on Tuesday).

 When a Parking Ban is in effect, cars parked on City streets will be ticketed and towed to allow Public Works staff to plow or salt the roads.
-Failure to remove a vehicle from a city street may result in a $15 ticket and a $65 towing charge.
+Failure to remove a vehicle from a city street may result in a $15 ticket and a $85 towing charge.
 Vehicles may park in the designated areas on Stone Cutters Way, in the Pitkin Parking Lot, or in the Blanchard Court Lot behind City Hall during declared on-street parking ban events.
-A map is available here .
+A map is available here.

 The City encourages residents to sign up for VT Alerts to receive phone calls, emails or text messages when a winter parking ban is declared.
 Please visit www.vtalert.gov to sign up and choose your preferred notification method.
 Step by step instructions on signing up for VT Alerts notifications are available here.
 Additionally, residents will be notified of Parking Bans via Front Porch Forum, the City’s website, and Facebook page.
 A recorded message will also be available by calling (802) 262-6200.